renovatebot/renovate/.github/contributing.md

 Pull Request authors must sign the [Renovate CLA](https://cla-assistant.io/renovateapp/renovate).

 If you cannot or do not want to sign this CLA (e.g. your employment contract for your employer may not allow this), you should not submit a PR.
-Open an issue and someone else can do the work.
+Open a discussion and someone else can do the work.